Leadership in Graduate Education since 1847

 A home for the Graduate School at HGS - 1932 - 2015

 The Hall of Graduate Studies (HGS) was built between 1930 and 1932.
 Designed by James Gamble Rogers, the building is in the scholastic gothic style, with whimsical and emblematic decorative details, stained glass windows, and ornamented ceilings.
 Dean Cross, who long argued for building a home for the graduate school in the center of the Yale campus, noted that building a Hall of Graduate Studies would make the “Invisible Graduate School … visible to all.”
-HGS currently houses graduate student dormitory residents, and faculty and department offices.
-The Graduate School administrative offices moved to Warner House (1 Hillhouse Avenue) in 2015.
+From 1932-2018 HGS housed graduate student dormitory residents, and faculty and department offices.
+In 2015, the Graduate School Dean's and administrative offices moved to Warner House (1 Hillhouse Avenue).
 The McDougal Graduate Student Center moved to new quarters at 135 Prospect in Fall 2017.
-HGS will close for renovations in 2018.
+HGS closed for renovations 2018-2020 to construct a new Humanities Hub for 15+ departments and programs.
+A modern suite-style graduate dormitory at 272 Elm Street opened in 2018.

 Growth and innovation continue to today

 In 1996, the McDougal Graduate Student Center was established in the Hall of Graduate Studies, thanks to the generosity and vision of Alfred McDougal '53 and his wife Nancy Lauter.
 Through this new Center, the Graduate School enhanced its student services, adding professional staff and student fellows in McDougal offices of Graduate Teaching, Graduate Career Services, and Graduate Student Life.
 A Graduate Writing Center and a cooperating Office for Diversity and Equal Opportunity (now OGSDD) were added in later years to serve student needs.

 GSAS Doctoral programs became fully funded in 2001, offering admitted Ph.D. students full tuition fellowships, competitive stipends, excellent healthcare coverage, and an increasing range of student services and policies, including parental relief, to assist them in their studies, academic and personal lives and careers.
 In the 21st century, with outstanding research faculty and degree programs, supportive student services, and the growing attractiveness of New Haven as a place to live, applications for admission to Yale GSAS reached record levels, with over 11,000 applications for approximately 650 student slots each year.